Indiana Court Records

 What Are Felony Traffic Violations In Indiana?

-Felony traffic violations in Indiana are the most severe types of traffic violations in the state.
+Felony traffic violations in Indiana are generally the most severe types of traffic violations in the state.
 Hence, they are guided by more stringent laws, harsh penalties, and even loss of certain privileges.
 Felony traffic violations mostly result in personal injury to an individual or damage of property.
 Despite the severe nature of these offenses, their penalties vary based on classification.
 They are divided into different levels by the state criminal code based on the length of the sentence, the number of convictions, and the offense’s severity/nature.

 Most felony traffic offenses result in loss of driving privileges.
 The government directs the Bureau of Motor Vehicles (BMV) to suspend the individual’s license for five years, ten years, or life depending on its severity.